T-M-P-0/SoftwareDeployment/Lab4/README.md

 dynamically provided based on the StorageClass configuration

 We have two config files for:

 * Wordpress
   * Mounts PersistenVolume at /var/www/html
   * File name: wordpress-deployment.yaml
 * MySQL
   * Mounts PersistenVolume at /var/lib/mysql
   * The password which we set in the secrets of the `kustomization.yaml` will be replaces by the environment variable `MYSQL_ROOT_PASSWORD`
   * File name: mysql-deployment.yaml

 ## Konfiguration und deplyoment von Wordpress incl.
 MySQL in dem AKS cluster

 * After we created a resource group:

 `az group create --name Name --location Location`

+* Create cluster:

+`az aks create --resource-group Name --name myAKSCluster --node-count 1 --enable-addons monitoring --generate-ssh-keys`

 * Set up connection to Kubernetes cluster: